digital-botanical-gardens-initiative/dendron-dbgi/vault/open-notebook.mw.2022.11.17.md

 Problem => pswd visible in cronjob
 But still only on local (just like .env file) so is it really a problem?

+### Show images from url on directus
+Install extension?

+I couldn't find a solution today

 ## TODO NEXT

+- Show images from url on directus
+- go on with the tutorial